 What does it mean if students are on a plan?

 We provide two kinds of plans at Sioux Center Christian School: a support plan and a 504 plan.
-To understand the difference between the two plans of support, click here.
 A 504 plan is a more formal plan used for students who have a diagnosed disability and need interventions to access the general education curriculum and to work on individual goals.
-To learn more about 504 plans, click here.

 How do students qualify for plans?

 Students can qualify in a number of ways for plans.
 They may be referred by a classroom teacher, referred by their parent(s), or the data we review as a data team may indicate the need for support.
-Once a referral is made, we meet as an inclusive education team, which may include a resource teacher, administrator, classroom teacher, guidance counselor, behavior specialist, school nurse, Northwest AEA personnel, parents, and the child (depending on needs and circumstances).
-Parents complete an information form before the meeting so that we make sure parent goals are being met.
+Once a referral is made, we meet as an inclusive education team, which may include a resource teacher, administrator, classroom teacher, guidance counselor, behavior specialist, school nurse, Northwest AEA personnel, All Belong, parents, and the child (depending on needs and circumstances).

 What happens once a student qualifies for a plan?

 When a student qualifies for a plan, a resource teacher starts completing information on our plan template.
-We offer an intervention plan or a 504 plan.
+We offer a support plan or a 504 plan.
 This information then follows the student from year to year, serving as a bridge between teachers and grade levels for the benefit of the student so that we can continue to advance that student's support.
-If the student is new to SCCS, we follow a process for introducing them to the class and the rest of the school.

 What are tier 3 services?